mghlm/GlobeNotes/README.md

 ```
 As a user I have the ability to search for a note based on contained text or user-name
 ```

-*The app was built over 4 days in a total of approximately 18 "man-hours".*